 Research is Key in Successful Negotiation Tactics

-Like us, their research quickly revealed powerful insights.
-Also, they generated fifteen creative options, one of which really worked.
+Dan and his family’s research quickly revealed powerful insights; they generated fifteen creative options, one of which really worked.
 But it was empathy that may have been the most important thing that he thought about.
-Because he took a step back and really thought about what the clerk was going through, Dan was able to genuinely understand her, which helped him develop a fair, creative proposal and present it with patience and compassion that others never showed.
-The trust he built with her, prompted her to call her boss at home and urge him to OK Dan’s proposal, which he did.
+Because he took a step back and really thought about what the clerk was going through, Dan was able to genuinely understand her, which helped him develop a fair, creative proposal, and present it with patience and compassion that other customers never showed.
+The trust he built with her prompted the clerk to call her boss at home and urge him to OK Dan’s proposal, which he did.

-What was the agreement?
-Two rooms at the Whitman for two nights, a $640 value for $198, an agreement that satisfied both sides’ interests well, and that Dan achieved while showing kindness and respect, and receiving it in return.
-If we test the agreement out using the three measures of success we developed in session 11, we find it was a brilliant success; it satisfied the interests; it was favorable; and it was a fair deal handled fairly, one that was gentle and positive on the relationships.
+What was Dan’s agreement?
+Dan negotiated two rooms at the Whitman for two nights, a $640 value for $198.
+It’s an agreement that satisfied both sides’ interests well.
+Dan achieved showing kindness and respect, and received it in return by genuinely demonstrating an understanding of the clerk’s situation and struggle.
+We can test the agreement out using three measures of success: it satisfied the interests’ of both parties; it was favorable; and it was a fair deal handled fairly, one that was gentle and positive on the relationships involved.

 Revisiting an Example of a Failed Negotiation

-Which brings us finally back to poor Fontaine and Pacific oil.
+Which finally brings us back to Fontaine and Pacific oil.
 Why did he do so badly?
-It turns out that although he did lots of busy work, he considered almost none of the ideas we have just considered in the I FORESAW IT.
-So my challenge to you is to succeed where he failed; soar where he fell by doing an I FORESAW IT plan before your next important negotiation.
+Although he did lots of busy work, he considered almost none of the ideas we have just considered in the I FORESAW IT.
+My challenge to you is to succeed where he failed; soar where he fell by doing an I FORESAW IT plan before your next important negotiation.

 As rich and useful as it is, the I FORESAW IT can do more than we’ve just explored.
-It can also help you cope with one of the things that most bedevils you when you think about negotiation, counterparts who are use sharp bargaining tactics against you.
-At the same time, the I FORESAW IT can save you from being blindsided by ethical traps, from temptations to compromise your reputation and behave badly, despite your better judgment.
+It can also help you cope with one of the things that most bedevils you when you think about negotiation: counterparts who use sharp bargaining tactics against you.
+At the same time, the I FORESAW IT can save you from being blindsided by ethical traps and temptations to compromise your reputation and behave badly, despite your better judgment.
 Sharp tactics and ethical traps are a serious challenge to negotiators.
 You can learn about these types of traps in my course The Art of Negotiating the Best Deal.